barrage/ragu-chat-api/docs/JIRAKIRA.md

 ### Users

-Users must register their Jira API keys in Kappi.
+Users must register their Jira API keys in Ragu.
 These can be generated on the `Profile` page of Jira.
 On the side will be a tab called Personal Access Tokens.
 The token can then be set via the `POST /jirakira/key` endpoint and can also be deleted via the `DELETE /jirakira/key` endpoint.